akaterra/apidog/readme.md

 Defines variable of the "Send sample request" plug-in that can be used globally via placeholders in the **@apiHeader** or **@apiParam** values.

-* **namespace** - name of the global bucket in which the variable value is placed
+* **namespace** - name of the global bucket in which the variable value is stored
-* **responsePath** - path in the response data to the variable value, this value will be assigned to the variable authomatically after the response
+* **responsePath** - path inside the response data to the variable value, this value will be assigned to the variable automatically after the response
 * **field** - variable name

 Example: